-The average thickness of the medial layer of the vein wall of all participants was 394.82 \pm 104.10μm, with a significantly higher thickness found in women, both in total (388.42 \pm 100.55:311.22 \pm 92.98μm; p < 0.001), as well as in relation to all age groups.
-Regression analysis determined a significant association between medial thickness, age and sex, where each year of age is associated with a decrease in medial thickness by 2.411μm (p < 0.001), and the trend of decreasing medial layer thickness is more pronounced in women.
-In the mentioned study by Perek, a significantly thicker medial layer of the vein wall was observed in the group of patients with an occluded or severely damaged venous conduit (257.2:211.5μm; p < 0.001), and the "Logistic Regression Model" indicates that hypertrophy of the medial layer represents one of the independent risk factors for the development of severe graft disease and poor outcome after coronary surgery in patients with venous aortocoronary bypass [16].
+The average thickness of the medial layer of the vein wall of all participants was 394.82 \pm 104.10 μm , with a significantly higher thickness found in women, both in total (388.42 \pm 100.55 μm vs. 311.22 \pm 92.98 μm ; p < 0.001), and in relation to all age groups.
+Regression analysis determined a significant association between medial thickness, age, and sex, where each year of age is associated with a decrease in medial thickness by 2.411 μm (p < 0.001), and the trend of decreasing medial layer thickness is more pronounced in women.
+In the mentioned study by Perek et al. [16], a significantly thicker medial layer of the vein wall was observed in the group of patients with an occluded or severely damaged venous conduit (257.2 μm vs. 211.5 μm; p < 0.001), and the logistic regression model indicates that hypertrophy of the medial layer represents one of the independent risk factors for the development of severe graft disease and poor outcome after coronary surgery in patients with venous aortocoronary bypass.

-All previous findings have confirmed that the main reservoir of smooth muscle cells (SMC) is precisely in the medial layer of the vein wall.
-Proliferation and migration into the intimal layer of these SMCs is the main cause of intermediate and late reduced flow or occlusion of the vein graft in coronary surgery [12, 13].
-Comparing our and Perek's results, as well as the mentioned facts, it can be concluded that there is a direct correlation of the thickness of the medial layer with the results in coronary surgery, i.e., considering the results of our research, that the greater thickness of the medial layer of the vein wall found in women can be the cause of a significant difference in patency of vein grafts in women.
-From both a public health and clinical perspective, our results yield the importance of promoting timely cardiovascular prevention in women who - regrettably - like in other more developed countries present later for any kind of revascularization, with a greater burden of the disease and are often mis-diagnosed due to our cultural regional habits [19]
+All previous findings have confirmed that the main reservoir of SMC is precisely in the medial layer of the vein wall.
+Proliferation and migration into the intimal layer of these SMC is the main cause of intermediate and late reduced flow or occlusion of the vein graft in coronary surgery [12, 13].
+Comparing our results and those of Perek et al. [16], as well as the mentioned facts, it can be concluded that there is a direct correlation of the thickness of the medial layer with the results in coronary surgery, i.e., considering the results of our research, the greater thickness of the medial layer of the vein wall found in women can be the cause of significant difference in patency of vein grafts in women.
+From both public health and clinical perspective, our results underscore the importance of promoting timely cardiovascular prevention in women who - regrettably - as in other more developed countries present themselves later for any kind of revascularization, with a greater burden of disease and are often misdiagnosed due to our cultural and regional habits [19].